lilafallet/CUB3D_42/README.md

 # CUB3D_42

-This project is inspired by the world-famous eponymous 90’s game, which was the first FPS ever : Wolfenstein 3D, and learn about ray-casting.
-The goal of this project is to make a dynamic view inside a maze with the theme from the serie Doctor Who, in which you’ll have to find your way.
-Enjoy !
+This project is inspired by the world-famous eponymous 90’s game, which was the first FPS ever : Wolfenstein 3D.
+The goal of this project is to learn raycasting and to make a dynamic view inside a maze in which you’ll have to find your way.
+Enjoy this Doctor Who theme !

 # Building Mandatory part